 I know this is a bit of a Hollywood home birth cliché (“GET ME HOT WATER AND TOWELS RIGHT NOW!!”) but seriously, get as many as you can lay your hands on.
 They’ll be especially useful in the case of a water birth but midwives seem to get through piles of them even with a dry birth.
 For a good ecological option try posting in your local Facebook group and asking for people’s old towels.
 Most folks are more than happy for you to take them off their hands!

 Not a very eco-friendly essential but pretty important to protect furniture, carpets etc from water (if you’re having a water birth) and, let’s face it, the various bodily fluids you’ll be producing!
 To minimise the environmental impact you could again ask in your local Facebook groups to see if anyone has any old shower curtains or plastic table covers that would otherwise be getting sent to landfill anyway.
 Or you could invest in proper tarpaulin if you think you’ll continue to have a use for it after the birth – the downside is you’ll need to clean it but I’ll leave that problem with you 😜

 Blankets to wrap baby in

 Preferably more than one as the first one may get wet or covered in post-birth goop (technical term).
-I bought traditional cellular blankets from an NCT sale but if you want to follow with the tradition of the cellular receiving blanket, John Lewis have some gorgeous ones made from organic, responsibly sourced cotton.
-They also sell utterly stunning Aden + Anais bamboo blankets if you’d like something truly special to envelop your little one after their long-awaited arrival into the world.
+I bought traditional cellular blankets from an NCT sale but if you want to follow with the tradition of the cellular receiving blanket, Joules have some gorgeous ones made from organic, responsibly sourced cotton.
+I also love Aden + Anais silky soft bamboo dream blankets if you’d like something truly special to envelop your little one after their long-awaited arrival into the world.